ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Note that the API must be capable of presenting an empty nodelist as the result of the query.

-A __APPENDER__ performs its function on each of the nodes in its input nodelist, during such a function execution, such a node is referred to as the "current node".
+An __APPENDER__ performs its function on each of the nodes in its input nodelist, during such a function execution, such a node is referred to as the "current node".
 Each of these function executions produces a nodelist, which are then concatenated to produce the result of the __APPENDER__.
-A node may be selected more than once and appear that number of times in the nodelist.
+A node may be selected more than once and appears that number of times in the nodelist.
 Duplicate nodes are not removed.

-The processing within a __APPENDER__ may execute nested queries, which conform to the semantics defined here.
-Typically, the argument to that query will be the current node of the __APPENDER__ or a set of nodes subordinate to that current node.

 A syntactically valid __APPENDER__ MUST NOT produce errors.
 This means that some